simp/pupmod-simp-freeradius/README.md

 rsync can be used to copy over configuration files created outside of Puppet.
 Rsync can also be used to copy over version 3 files.

-This modules includes a radiusd site and module that can be used to configure freeradius to work with a LDAP server.
+This module includes a radiusd site and module that can be used to configure freeradius to work with a LDAP server.

 ## This is a SIMP module